 Jump to:

 Vinegar has been used in cooking and medicine throughout history.
-Although there isn't enough scientific evidence to support its effectiveness in treating minor illnesses or chronic diseases, some studies suggest these benefits:
+According to the Harvard T.H.
+Chan School of Public Health, while there isn't enough scientific evidence to support its effectiveness in treating minor illnesses or chronic diseases, some studies suggest these:

 - It regulates blood sugar levels by slowing down the digestion of carbohydrates and reducing the glycemic index of foods.